 With a community rich in cultural diversity, Australia Day is a cherished celebration for thousands of people who have come to call Liverpool home.

-Australian superstar DJ duo Mashd N Kutcher will lead a stellar line-up of live entertainment for children and adults.
-There will also be amazing international cuisine that reflects the city's diversity; children’s activities; carnival rides; and a spectacular firework display at 9pm.
+There will be a stellar line-up of live entertainment for children and adults, amazing international cuisine that reflects the city's diversity, children’s activities, show bags, carnival rides and plenty more!

 Gates at the all-ages celebration will open at 4pm, with entertainment to commence at 5pm.

 Main stage entertainment